yucigou/dockerize_rails_sidekiq/README.md

 # Introduction

-This project illustrates how to dockerize a Ruby on Rails application together with its dependency Sidekiq also being dockerized.
+This project illustrates how to dockerize a Ruby on Rails application together with its optional dependency Sidekiq also being dockerized.

 # References